mrsilver76/itunes_playlist_exporter/README.md

 # itunes_playlist_exporter
 A script which connects to iTunes and exports all playlists in m3u format.
 It can also (optionally) adjust the paths of playlists to support remote drives (eg. on a NAS or a shared drive on another computer) and upload them to Plex.

-> :warning: **Before uploading your iTunes playlists, this script will delete all playlists previously stored in Plex!**: You should not use this script if you have created playlists solely within Plex.
+> :warning: **This script will delete playlists previously stored in Plex**: See the "warning" section for more details.

 ## Features